There’s nothing quite like gathering the family together and decorating a gingerbread house as a part of your treasured holiday traditions.

 Often purchased as a kit with several decorating supplies included, gingerbread houses give you the freedom to follow the instructions or make the house your own.
 And whether you’re a by-the-book, classic gingerbread house decorator or a creative, open-minded non-traditional gingerbread artist filled with whimsical ideas, there’s no denying that this is where holiday memories are built.

-But regardless of your decorating path or preferred gingerbread house ideas, just like building any sturdy house, it’s important to start with a strong foundation.
+And just like building any sturdy house, it’s important to start with a strong foundation.
 With these simple tips and tricks, you can design and decorate an eye-catching house that will stand the test of time during the holiday season.

 First, let’s start off with some basic decorating tips:

 - Extra Icing: It’s always a good idea to have some extra icing on hand.
 Not only is it great for decorating, but it’s also used as an adhesive for attaching all your fun decorations.
 No need to make your own, our tub of pre-made royal icing is ready to use when you are!
 You can also use Wilton icing colors or Color Right Concentrated Food Coloring to tint your icing any shade you’d like.
+If you’d like to make your own icing, we have a recipe for the perfect gingerbread house icing, great for decorating and assembling.

 - Use a Turntable: Decorating your house on a turntable gives you the ability to turn your house as you go.
 This will make piping things like icicles and garland MUCH easier!